Chew/DIRCord/README.md

 ### Automatic Setup

-1) Copy your Discord user ID, you'll need it for later.
+0) Make note of your Discord user ID, you'll need it for later.

 2) Run `ruby setup.rb`.
 Make sure to follow all the steps for Discord AND IRC.